Consequences and children’s behaviour

 Keep consequences short

-Keeping it short means your child doesn’t have to wait long before showing you that they can behave well.
-For example, if you turn off the TV for 10 minutes because children are fighting over the remote control, they quickly get another opportunity to solve the problem in a different way.
+Keeping it short means your child doesn’t have to wait long before practising the right behaviour.
+For example, if you turn off the TV for 10 minutes because children are fighting over the remote control, they quickly get another opportunity to solve the problem in a different way and get praise from you.

 Give the consequence soon after the behaviour

-When you do need to use a consequence and you’ve warned your child, it’s best if the consequence happens as soon as possible after the behaviour.
+When you do need to use a consequence, it’s best if the consequence happens as soon as possible after the behaviour.

-But it’s best not to give a consequence immediately if you’re feeling very angry because you might overreact or be too harsh.
-Instead, say something like ‘I’m feeling very angry at the moment.
+But it’s best not to give a consequence immediately if you’re feeling very angry, because you might overreact or be too harsh.
+Instead, say something like ‘I’m feeling angry at the moment.
 We’ll talk about this again in a couple of minutes when I’m feeling calmer’.